ranspreet/ranspreet.github.io/README.md

 Make changes and 'git add . 'them  followed by git commit -m"your message"

 ## Push Changes
-Changes have been made, push  them git push origin "branch"
+Changes have been made, push  them git push origin